Shivansh1606/ocr/README.md

 # ocr ->
+index.html + app.py -> are used to covert the pdf and image into the text file (.txt file)

 ocr_multi -> is used for vs code  and it shows the output inside the vs code terminal